Start your yearly screenings at age 40.

 ARA uses advanced 3D mammography technology for our screening mammograms.
 A 3D mammography unit takes multiple images of the breast and uses computer reconstruction to create 3D images of the breast.
 The breast is compressed between a clear plastic paddle and an imaging detector and the X-ray tube moves in an arc over the breast, capturing different angles.
 ARA radiologists can then scroll through all the images much like a book – one page at a time – to gain a better understanding of the structures inside your breast.
 Benefits of 3D mammography technology include:

 To schedule a screening mammogram, please use our convenient online scheduling tool.
 You can also call our scheduling team at (512) 453-6100 or toll free at (800) 998-8214.
 No provider referral is required for a screening mammogram, but you will be required to provide the name of your primary medical provider, so we can send them the results of your exam.

 One of ARA’s board-certified radiologists will interpret your mammogram and a written report will be sent to your medical provider within 3 working days.
 Please be aware that delays in sending reports can sometimes occur when previous exams are needed for comparison.
 You will receive a letter within 10 business days.
 If you have any questions about the results, please contact your medical provider.
-You can also view your exam report on our online patient portal 15 days after your exam.
+You can also view your exam report on our online patient portal 3 business days after your exam.

 If you are getting a mammogram at ARA and want to know more,...

 VACCINES: ARA does not have any publicly available vaccines—we are passing ours along to groups that are set up for public vaccination.
 We appreciate your understanding.

 MASKS: ARA continues to require employees and patients to wear masks at our imaging centers for the safety of all.